wujiyang/MTCNN_TRAIN/README.md

 ![avatar](result.png)

 ## Problems
-There still remains a problem to solve: When starting to train each stage network, the first batch will last for a long time about 30 minutes and I dont't know why.
+There still remains a problem to solve: When starting to train each stage network, the first batch will last for a long time about 30 minutes and I don't know why.